clairecda/FASTR_R_codes/03_module_service_utilization_documentation.md

 ## Background

-Service utilization refers to the volume of health services delivered and reported through routine health information systems.
-It reflects how populations access and use essential healthcare services over time.
+Service utilization refers to the volume of health services delivered and reported through routine health information systems (i.e. DHIS2).
+It reflects how populations access and use essential healthcare services over time and across different regions.

+However, service utilization can fluctuate due to various factors, including seasonal trends, policy changes, pandemics, or other external shocks.
+Identifying whether these variations are part of normal patterns or signal significant disruptions is important for health system monitoring and decision-making.

 (...)